One might think that Tennessee’s rivers, mountains and counties have always looked like this.

 In their drive to survive, the need to protect their farmland and livestock, and their overzealous urge to conquer nature, Tennessee’s early settlers drove certain species of animals practically out of the state.

-When the Donelson Party arrived at Fort Nashborough, there were large herds of buffalo grazing naturally all over Middle Tennessee.
-Those buffalo were completely gone only a generation later.
+When the longhunters were roaming around Middle Tennessee in the 1760s, there were large herds of bison grazing naturally all over Middle Tennessee.
+Those bison were completely gone by 1820.

 When David Crockett moved to Gibson County in the 1830s, there were so many black bears there that he (reportedly) killed more than a hundred of them in a six-month period.
 Today, most people in Gibson County have never even seen a black bear in the wild.